ISGAN in a Nutshell

 Renewable Energy for a Sustainable World

-The International Smart Grid Action Network (ISGAN) strives for the accelerated development and deployment around the world of smarter, cleaner electricity grids—as in “smart grids.”
+The International Smart Grid Action Network (ISGAN) strives for the accelerated development and deployment around the world of smarter, cleaner electricity grids, smart grids.
 ISGAN’s national experts come from 25 countries and the European Commission and include engineers, analysts, academics, industry executives, government officials, project managers, policymakers, technology providers, and utility planners.
 In coordination with the International Energy Agency (IEA), Clean Energy Ministerial (CEM), and other strategic partners, ISGAN is committed to identifying emerging advances, sharing best practices, and raising high-level government awareness on the value and impact of smarter grids.

 ISGAN facilitates dynamic knowledge exchange, technical assistance, peer review, and activity coordination among its participants and stakeholders.
 Policy analysis and recommendations are a top priority for ISGAN.
 Unbiased technical expertise and direct interaction with policymakers are two major assets on which ISGAN can base its leadership.